 The origin of this traditional Indian medicine, Ayurveda is stated to be a divine revelation of the ancient Indian creator Lord Brahma.
 This knowledge was directly passed to Daksha Prajapati in the form of ‘Shloka’ sung by Lord Brahma and this was then passed through a successive chain and ultimately to Lord Indra, the protector of Dharma.
 The first human exponent of Ayurveda was Bharadvaja, who learned it directly from Lord Indra.
 Bharadvaja in turn taught Ayurveda to a group of assembled sages, who then passed down different aspects of this knowledge to their students.
 Ayurveda was first described in text form by Agnivesha, in his book the ‘Agnivesha Tantra’.
 The book was later renamed by Charaka and came to be known as the ‘Charaka Samhita’.

 Study of Traditional Indian Medicine

-Samhita, the teachings and surgical techniques of Dhanvantri are compiled and complemented with additional findings and observations of Sushruta regarding topics ranging from obstetrics and orthopaedics to ophthalmology.
+Another early text of Ayurveda is the ‘Sushruta Samhita’ which was compiled by Sushruta, the primary pupil of Dhanvantri, sometime around 1000 BC.
+Dhanvantri is known as the ‘Father of Surgery’, and in the Sushruta Samhita, the teachings and surgical techniques of Dhanvantri are compiled and complemented with additional findings and observations of Sushruta regarding topics ranging from obstetrics and orthopaedics to ophthalmology.
 Sushruta Samhita together with Charaka Samhita served as the textual material within the ancient Universities of Takshashila and Nalanda.
-The eight branches of Ayurveda
+The eight branches of Ayurveda are

 Thus, Traditional Indian Medicine relies on historically-proven herbs and a completely holistic treatment to promote balanced and good health and prevent as well as treat disease.